 SOUTH PORTLAND, Maine — She calls it a Cinderella Craigslist story.
 What started as a response to a run-of-the-mill job posting –forever changed the trajectory of her life.
-Her story starts about eight years ago, when she was a young woman living in Washington, DC.
+Her story starts about nine years ago, when she was a young woman living in Washington, DC.

 It was 2012, and Beck Dorey-Stein was scrambling to make ends meet.